fbpx

 cervical-spinal-cord-injuries

-Dr. Bryce also notes that individuals with C-5 tetraplegia require total assistance for upper and lower body dressing, minimal assistance and setup needed for teeth brushing and grooming with adaptive equipment, total assistance needed for the setup of meals but can be independent and feeding with adaptive equipment such as a wrist splint and utensil holder or universal cuff, bed fork or spoon, nonslip mat, plate garden possibly a mobile arm support.
-Total assistance is needed with all housework and kitchen work.
-Mobility is improved with lower-level injuries.
-Individuals with C-5 tetraplegia may be independent and driving a van with a wheelchair lift and hand controls from a secured wheelchair, and independent with power wheelchair propulsion with an arm drive control.
+Dr. Bryce also notes that individuals with C-5 tetraplegia require total assistance for upper and lower body dressing.
+They’ll also need minimal assistance and set up for teeth brushing and grooming with adaptive equipment.
+Total assistance may be needed for meal preparation, but they may be able to eat independently with adaptive equipment such as a wrist splint and utensil holder or universal cuff, bed fork or spoon, nonslip mat, plate garden, and possibly a mobile arm support.

 The Long-Term Financial Complications of a Spinal Cord Injury